zshi719/2025-Data-24100/class_notes/03_docker.md

   - do not provide any type of command argument to the tail of the `docker run` command
   - do not need to add `-i` or `-t` to the `docker run` command, but adding it (generally) won't make too much of a difference.

-- If we want to run a different command that what is specified in `CMD` then we have a few options:
+- If we want to run a different command than what is specified in `CMD` then we have a few options:
   - If we want to run something interactively, such as a `bash` session, then we need to add `-i` and `-t` as well as provide the location of the `bash` shell (usually `/bin/bash`) to the `docker run` command.
   - If we want to run another executable file _not_ interactively, but that is also in the container then we do not need to add `-i` and `-t`, but we do need to specify the location of the executable at the end of the `docker run` command.